Italy's Di Maio: Atlantia can help Alitalia but concession still at risk

-MILAN, July 5 (Reuters) - Italian infrastructure group Atlantia is free to join the rescue of national airline Alitalia but it won’t earn a reprieve on threats to its motorway concession as a result, Deputy Prime Minister Luigi Di Maio said on Friday.
+MILAN (Reuters) - Italian infrastructure group Atlantia (ATL.MI) is free to join the rescue of national airline Alitalia but it won’t earn a reprieve on threats to its motorway concession as a result, Deputy Prime Minister Luigi Di Maio said on Friday.

 Di Maio is pushing the ruling coalition to revoke Atlantia’s national toll-road concession, blaming the company for a bridge collapse last year that killed 43 people.
 There has been speculation that he could drop the threat to revoke the concession if Atlantia helps rescue Alitalia.